zama-ai/fhevm-solidity/docs/references/functions.md

 There are two unary operators: `neg` (`-`) and `not` (`!`).
 Note that since we work with unsigned integers, the result of negation is interpreted as the modular opposite.
 The `not` operator returns the value obtained after flipping all the bits of the operand.

 {% hint style="info" %}
-More information about the behavior of these operators can be found at the [TFHE-rs docs](https://docs.zama.ai/tfhe-rs/fhe-computation/operations/arithmetic-operations).
+More information about the behavior of these operators can be found at the [FHE-rs docs](https://docs.zama.ai/tfhe-rs/fhe-computation/operations/arithmetic-operations).
 {% endhint %}

 ### Bitwise operations